Angular-Dynamic-Hooks/Documentation/documentation/how-to-use.md

 ## Custom parsers

-If you need even more flexiblity (such as replacing pure text with components), you can consider implement your own `HookParser`!
+If you need even more flexiblity (such as replacing pure text with components), you can consider implement your own <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L51" target="_blank">`HookParser`</a>!

-A `HookParser` is quite simple and just needs three methods: One that tells the library how to find the hooks, one that returns the component class and one that returns the input/output values.
+A <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L51" target="_blank">`HookParser`</a> is quite simple and just needs three methods: One that tells the library how to find the hooks, one that returns the component class and one that returns the input/output values.

 For a full guide with stackblitz examples, see the [Writing your own HookParser](http://localhost:4000/ngx-dynamic-hooks/documentation/parsers#writing-your-own-hookparser) section.

 ## Programmatic usage (with service)

-You can also parse dynamic content directly in Typescript by injecting the `DynamicHooksService` and calling its `parse`-method programmatically.
+You can also parse dynamic content directly in Typescript by injecting the <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/services/dynamicHooksService.ts" target="_blank">`DynamicHooksService`</a> and calling its `parse`-method programmatically.

 ```ts
   parse(